daviddelikat/inlinePerlPackages/README.md

 inlinePerlPackages
 ==================

-Here is where I keep handy perl packages that I use inline while developing scripts
+Here is where I keep handy perl packages/snippets that I use inline while developing scripts

 Note:  These are not modules, they are not intended to be 'use'd in perl packages they are building blocks that can be dropped into a script when they are helpful.